barryZZJ/myflaskserver/README.md

 # myflaskserver

 `myflaskserver` is a Flask-based personal gateway service.
 Some useful modules are designed in `wecom_responder/routes`.
-It is mainly used as a endpoint for responding my WeCom bot messages, with some other features like a small DDNS-style redirect dashboard, and exposing webhook endpoints.
+It is mainly used as a endpoint for responding my WeCom bot messages, with some other features like a small DDNS-style redirect dashboard, and exposing webhook endpoints for [FreshrssCrawler](https://github.com/barryZZJ/freshrsscrawler).

 ## Modular Route loading